AIgen-Solutions-s-r-l/fastapi-auth-service/docs/google_oauth_integration.md

 ### 4. Code Exchange for Tokens

 9.  **Frontend Action:** The frontend extracts the `authorization code` and `state` parameter from the redirect URL.
 It should verify the `state` parameter against the one sent in step 3 to prevent CSRF attacks.
+The backend generates this `state` parameter using a random 32-character string of letters and digits.
-10. **Frontend Action:** The frontend sends a POST request to the backend authentication service's `/auth/oauth/google/callback` endpoint, including the `authorization code` in the request body.
+10. **Frontend Action:** After being redirected from Google to the backend's `/google-callback` endpoint, the frontend callback handler extracts the `authorization code` and `state` parameter from the URL and sends a POST request to the backend authentication service's `/login-with-google` endpoint, including the `authorization code` in the request body.
 11. **Backend Action:** The backend receives the `authorization code`.
-It then makes a server-to-server request to Google's token endpoint, exchanging the `authorization code` for Google's `access_token`, `id_token`, and `refresh_token`.
+It then makes a server-to-server request to Google's token endpoint using the `httpx` library, exchanging the `authorization code` for Google's `access_token`, `id_token`, and `refresh_token`.
 This request includes the `client_id` and `client_secret` for authentication with Google.
 12. **Google Action:** Google validates the code and credentials and, if valid, returns the tokens and user information (decoded from the `id_token`) to the backend.

 ### 5. User Management and Session Creation

 13. **Backend Action:** The backend uses the user information obtained from Google (e.g., email, Google ID) to find an existing user in its database.
-14. **Backend Action:**
+14. **Backend Action:** The backend attempts to find an existing user first by their Google ID (`profile.get('sub')`).
-    *   If a user with the same Google ID exists, the backend authenticates this user.
+    *   If a user with the matching Google ID is found, that user is authenticated.
+    *   If no user is found by Google ID, the backend then attempts to find a user by their email address (`profile.get('email')`).
-    *   If a user with the same email exists but no Google ID is linked, the backend may link the Google ID to the existing account (depending on application logic, potentially requiring additional verification like password).
+    *   If a user is found by email but does not have a Google ID linked, the backend links the Google ID to this existing account.
+The user's `auth_type` is updated to 'both' if they previously had a password, or 'google' otherwise.
+If the user's email was not previously verified, it is marked as verified during this process as Google has verified the email.
-    *   If no user exists with either the Google ID or email, the backend creates a new user account using the information from Google.
-The `auth_type` for this user is set to 'google' or 'both' if linked.
+    *   If no user is found by either Google ID or email, the backend creates a new user account using the information from the Google profile.
+The `google_id` is set, the `auth_type` is set to 'google', and the `is_verified` flag is set to `True` as Google has verified the email.
+The `hashed_password` is set to `None` for OAuth-only users.
 15. **Backend Action:** The backend generates its own internal JWT token for the authenticated or newly created user.
 This token is the same format as tokens issued for password-based authentication.
 16. **Backend Response:** The backend returns its internal JWT token (and potentially user information) to the frontend.